-Inside the void setup() function, the Arduino will run that code once.
+Any code inside the void setup() function is run only once.
 Usually you initialize pin locations and other one-time setup requirements which will be explained further on.

-Inside the void loop() function, the code will repeat indefinitely until the code has a stop function or the power to the Arduino is cut off.
+Any code inside the void loop() function, will repeat indefinitely until the code has a stop function or the power to the Arduino is cut off.
 As well, pressing the reset button will restart the Arduino code.